 Before the fast, eat some fresh vegetables and fruit juice, raw vegetables and fruits, and oatmeal.

 Take fewer portions of food in the days preceding the fast.
 The foods should have a low content of sugar and fat.

-While undertaking a thirty-day water fast, you should never go two days without taking water as you might end up being dehydrated.
+While undertaking thirty-day water fast, you should never go two days without taking water as you might end up being dehydrated.